 We understand that our examination of facilities that share a common ownership or control (i.e. Chain Facilities) will generally be performed together as a group and will include in the examination home office or other costs that have been allocated among the facilities and included in the LTC-FASRs submitted for those facilities.
-OAMR will receive the benefit that PHBV Partners has previously audited several of the home office chains and already has a respectful relationship with the provider contacts at these home office.
-There will also be efficiencies afforded to OAMR since we are familiar with some of the home offices processes and allocation methodologies.
+OMAR will receive the benefit that PHBV has previously audited several of the home office chains and already has a respectful relationship with the provider contacts at these home offices.